TharuHiru/Java-Servlet-application-for-student-data-management/README.md

 # Student Data Management Servlet Application

-A Java Servlet and JSP-based web application for managing student data with functionality to add, update, and delete student records.
+A Java Servlet, JSP, and Maven-based web application for managing student data with functionality to add, update, and delete student records.
 The application features a responsive and aesthetically pleasing user interface and stores data in an XML document.

 ## Features

-- **Add Students**: A servlet and JSP page to add student records.
+- 🔄 **Add Students**: A servlet and JSP page to add student records.
-- **Update/Delete Students**: Another servlet and JSP page for updating and deleting student records.
+- ✏️ **Update/Delete Students**: Another servlet and JSP page for updating and deleting student records.
-- **View/Search and filter"** : View saved data in tabular format , search and filter details
-- **Data Storage**: Student data is stored in an XML document.
+- 📄 **Data Storage**: Student data is stored in an XML document.
-- **Responsive UI**: User-friendly and responsive interface using modern web design.
+- 🎨 **Responsive UI**: User-friendly and responsive interface using modern web design.
-- **Apache Tomcat**: Hosted on the Apache Tomcat server.
+- 🚀 **Apache Tomcat**: Hosted on the Apache Tomcat server.
-- **Development Environment**: Developed using IntelliJ IDEA.
+- ⚙️ **Development Environment**: Developed using IntelliJ IDEA.
+- 📚 **Maven Integration**: Project dependencies managed using Maven.

 ## Technologies Used

-- **Backend**: Java Servlets and JSP
+- ☕ **Backend**: Java Servlets and JSP
-- **Frontend**: HTML, CSS, and Javascript (for responsive UI)
+- 🌐 **Frontend**: HTML, CSS, and Bootstrap (for responsive UI)
-- **Data Storage**: XML
+- 📃 **Data Storage**: XML
+- ⚛️ **Build Tool**: Maven
-- **Server**: Apache Tomcat
+- 🚪 **Server**: Apache Tomcat
-- **IDE**: IntelliJ IDEA
+- 🔧 **IDE**: IntelliJ IDEA

 ## Setup and Installation